rivera-bl/nixos-system/README.md

 - After trying to port my development environment using Docker (tmux, neovim, zsh and fzf) to Windows with no avail, because of various imcompatibilities like not being able to use ctrl-space, I've decided to deep dive once for all to NixOS, so I can have a reproducible system that I can virtualize and isolate from the Windows environment.
 WSL2 gave me headaches with my company VPN too.
 Besides, seems *fun* and I've wanted to switch from Arch from a long time now.

-## Constraints

-- Won't use Home Manager because I don't see the point.
-I can just move my dotfiles to .config and manage the installations through configuration.nix

 ## NixOS install on X1

 ### Burn USB